Sorry, you need to enable JavaScript to visit this website.

 • Home purchases (up to $10,000) as long as you haven’t owned a home in the last two years, and only from an IRA.

 You can also withdraw funds early if you’re totally and permanently disabled.
 And if you die, your beneficiaries can withdraw funds without penalty, although spouses generally need to wait until they’re 59½.
+The IRS provides a full list of exceptions to the 10% additional tax.

 This early withdrawal retirement calculator can help you understand how these types of withdrawals could potentially impact your nest egg.